 Solution

 Keep a consistent lawn and yard care routine, including regularly cutting the grass and trimming excess foliage.
-This will reduce the amount of mosquitoes hanging around your property.
+This will reduce the number of mosquitoes and ticks hanging around your property.

 Perspiration and CO2 for Food